Undergraduate Researcher Award

 The Outstanding Loyola Undergraduate Research Award has been established to honor Loyola undergraduates who conduct exceptional research, articulate their research to others, and enhance Loyola’s reputation as a quality research university by integrating research into their academic learning experience.

-Each year at the Loyola Undergraduate Research & Engagement Symposium, LUROP will grant up to three awards, and recipients will each receive $500.
+Each year at the Undergraduate Research & Engagement Symposium, LUROP will grant multiple awards, and recipients will each receive $500.
 The awards will be selected based upon three factors: 1) a letter of nomination from the student’s mentor, 2) a research statement from the student reflecting on their research experience, and 3) the student’s submission to the symposium, either a poster or an oral presentation.

 - Any Loyola undergraduate who conducted research during the year since the previous symposium qualifies.
 A student does not need to be a LUROP Fellow to be considered.